-Tooth extractions are sometimes necessary when a tooth is severely decayed or damaged and cannot be saved.
-For children, the most common reasons for a tooth extraction include:
+Tooth extractions are sometimes necessary when a tooth is severely decayed or damaged and cannot be saved with other treatments like fillings or crowns.
+For children, the most common reasons for a pediatric tooth extraction include:

 A pediatric dentist will assess your child’s condition and determine if a tooth extraction is the best option to promote healthy oral development.
-If a tooth needs to be removed, we will provide a comfortable and gentle extraction experience for your child.
+If a tooth needs to be removed, our team will provide a comfortable and gentle extraction experience for your child at our Charlotte or Indian Trail locations.

 The tooth extraction process for children is a straightforward procedure that typically takes just a few minutes.
 Before the tooth is removed, the dentist will apply a local anesthetic to numb the area, ensuring that your child does not feel pain during the procedure.
 For more complex extractions, such as those involving impacted teeth or multiple extractions, your child may be given general anesthesia to ensure they remain relaxed and comfortable.